v31-io/hello/README.md

 ```
 docker compose up --build
 ```
 Watch and local development parameters are enabled in the `docker-compose.override.yml` file.
 The applciation is served on `http://localhost:80`.
+A dummy redis instance is also created.